Romain-14/Romain-14/README.md

 - 🔭 I’m currently working on personal project in SERN stack and as a web developer teacher
 - 🌱 I’m learning Docker, Typescript, security, and testing to enhance my dev skill
-- 🌱 I’m also currently learning C++, C# and 3D modeling to create my video game
+- 🌱 I’m also currently learning C++, blueprint and 3D modeling to create my video game in Unreal Engine
 - 💬 Feel free to ask me about courses on JavaScript, Node.js, React.js, SQL, and HTML/CSS (in French 😊)
 - 📫 How to reach me: You can find me here !